Song of Roland

-The Song of Roland (La Chanson de Roland) is an 11th-century chanson de geste based on the Frankish military leader Roland at the Battle of Roncevaux Pass in 778 AD, during the reign of the Carolingian king Charlemagne.
+The Song of Roland (La Chanson de Roland) is an 11th-century chanson de geste based on the deeds of the Frankish military leader Roland at the Battle of Roncevaux Pass in AD 778, during the reign of Charlemagne.
 It is the oldest surviving major work of French literature.
-It exists in various manuscript versions, which testify to its enormous and enduring popularity in Medieval and Renaissance literature from the 12th to 16th centuries.
+It exists in various manuscript versions, which testify to its enormous and enduring popularity in Medieval and Renaissance literature from the 12th to the 16th centuries.

-The epic poem written in Old French is the first and one of the most outstanding examples of the chanson de geste, a literary form that flourished between the 11th and 16th centuries in Medieval Europe and celebrated legendary deeds.
-The date of composition is put in the period between 1040 AD and 1115 AD; an early version began around 1040 AD with additions and alterations made up until about 1115 AD.
-The final text contains about 4,000 lines of poetry.
+It is an epic poem written in Old French and is the first example of the chanson de geste, a literary form that flourished between the 11th and 16th centuries in Medieval Europe and celebrated legendary deeds.
+An early version was composed around AD 1040, with additions and alterations made up to about AD 1115.
+The final poem contains about 4,000 lines.

 Manuscripts and dating

-Although set in the Carolingian era, The Song of Roland was written much later.
-There is a single extant manuscript of the Song of Roland in Old French, held at the Bodleian Library at Oxford.
+Although set in the Carolingian era, the Song of Roland was written centuries later.
+There is a single extant manuscript of the Song of Roland.
+It is held at the Bodleian Library at the University of Oxford.
 It dates between 1129 and 1165 and was written in Anglo-Norman.
-And there are eight additional manuscripts and three fragments of other poems on the subject of Roland.
+There are eight additional manuscripts and three fragments of other poems on the subject of Roland.

-Scholars estimate that the poem was written between approximately 1040 and 1115 —possibly by a poet named Turold (Turoldus in the manuscript itself)— and that most of the alterations were completed by about 1098.
-Some favor the earlier dating, which allows that the narrative was inspired by the Castilian campaigns of the 1030s and that the poem was established long enough to be a major influence in the First Crusade, (1096–1099).
-Others favor a later dating based on their interpretations of brief references made to events of the First Crusade.
+Scholars estimate that the poem was written between approximately 1040 and 1115 — possibly by a poet named Turold (Turoldus in the manuscript itself) — and that most of the alterations were completed by about 1098.
+Some favor the earlier dating, which allows that the narrative was inspired by the Castilian campaigns of the 1030s and that the poem was established early enough to be a major influence in the First Crusade, (1096–1099).
+Others favor a later dating based on brief passages which are interpreted as alluding to events of the First Crusade.

-In the text, the term d'oltre mer (or l'oltremarin) occurs three times in reference to named Muslims who came from oltre mer to fight in Spain and France.
-Oltre mer, modern French Outremer (literally, "oversea, beyond sea, other side of the sea") is a native French term from the classical Latin roots ultra = "beyond" and mare = "sea".
-The name was commonly used by contemporary chroniclers to refer to the Latin Levant.